This is a rare gem. The incest is totally consensual and no one dies! RING A DING DING. Come hear the banjo play.

 And some of the final words were Larry saying that Fitz still had “lust in his eyes” (it was a variation on The Night Before Christmas).
 I’m perfectly happy with Fitz as a lifelong slut.
 Unlike Barney Stinson on How I Met Your Mother, who always had inclinations towards monogamy and a family, Fitz never showed any desire to settle down with one woman, or any dissatisfaction with his life whatsoever.
 All of his unhappiness arose from passing troubles, especially once he discovered that selling cars and not the Summer Wind was his true passion.
 (That’s another thing I love about this show – there were journeys, but not much growth.
 None of them grew as characters, only their relationships grew.
 They all end up pretty much where and as they were.
 But it was never stale. ) I’m OK with Fitz and Ali having a similar thing to what I talked about for Fitz and Paula but less (a lot less) – not on again off again so much as exes with occasional benefits.

 So that’s Fitz and Paula.
 I mean, it’s pretty great.
-They were already thought they were cousins when they had sex for the first time (and probably even when Paula started making bedroom eyes at Fitz), and then after they find out that they’re brother and sister, not only does Paula’s attraction continue unaltered, but they actually have sex again after, and continue to flirt after that.
+They already thought they were cousins when they had sex for the first time (and probably even when Paula started making bedroom eyes at Fitz), and then after they find out that they’re brother and sister, not only does Paula’s attraction continue unaltered, but they actually have sex again after, and continue to flirt after that.

 But before I leave off with Call Me Fitz, I also want to talk briefly about Fitz’s relationships with the other women in his family.